AlstonXiao/SKD/README.md

 The material embodied in this software is provided to you "as-is" and without warranty of any kind, express, implied or otherwise, including without limitation, any warranty of fitness for a particular purpose.
 The use of this code is your responsibility and at your own risk.

-This repository is for nonprofit educational purposes only.
+This repository is for nonprofit, educational purposes only.
+All the files in this repository should not be reused for other purposes outside this repository.